kazuhiro4949/PagingKit/README.md

 ```

 ## 3. configure content data source

+Return number of contents and content assigned cells.

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
         if let vc = segue.destination as?
 PagingMenuViewController {